 Trapper Lalli has been dealing with some pretty big life changes in 2019.

-In June, he and his wife welcomed their first child, a sweet boy who is now five months old.
+In June, he and his wife welcomed their first child, a sweet boy who is now 6 months old.

 And on Dec.
-3, Dr. Lalli, an orthopaedic surgeon with advanced training in foot and ankle injuries, will begin practicing closer to home when UT Southwestern opens its new medical center in Frisco.
+3, Dr. Lalli, an orthopaedic surgeon with advanced training in foot and ankle injuries, began practicing closer to home at UT Southwestern's new medical center in Frisco.
 (He certainly won't miss the daily commute to downtown Dallas.)